helcsnewsxd/latincrypt-2025/poster/challenge/README.md

 ## Statement

-We're given an access to connect to the server and we've its code (without known the secret message, i.e., the flag).
+We're given an access to connect to the server and we have its code (without known the secret message, i.e., the flag).
 This code contains the [public server version](./public-server.py).
 And the objective is get the flag breaking this verification protocol.

-To reduce complexity of understanding this problem, we've to see that this server has three methods to connect and use as an user: _initialization_, _rotation_, and _judgement_.
+To reduce complexity of understanding this problem, we have to see that this server has three methods to connect and use as an user: _initialization_, _rotation_, and _judgement_.
 To think about it, we can reduce it as independent smaller subproblems of the same type, where the server executes the methods once in the order they were mentioned.
-So, for each part we've this structure:
+So, for each part we have this structure:

 <div><hr />
 <div align="center"><h4>